-In the CDP assessment for sustainable water management, BASF achieved the top grade of A and thus Leadership status.
+In the CDP assessment for sustainable water management, BASF achieved the top grade of “A” and thus Leadership status.
 The assessment takes into account how transparently companies report on their water management activities and how they reduce risks such as water scarcity.
 CDP also evaluates the extent to which product developments can contribute to sustainable water management for customers of the assessed companies.
 BASF is introducing sustainable water management at all relevant production sites.
 This includes the major Verbund sites and sites in water stress areas.

 BASF is also again listed in the FTSE4Good Index Series.
 Only companies that meet stringent criteria in social, environmental and corporate governance (ESG) and manage to continuously confirm or develop these in regularly conducted assessments are listed in these indices.
 BASF is top class in terms of ESG among chemical companies belonging to the index.

-Oekom Research AG has rated BASF again in the category Prime.
+ISS ESG has rated BASF again in the category Prime.
 Prime Status is awarded to leaders in the respective industry that succeeded in the rating process according to industry-specific criteria in terms of social and environmental compatibility.
-Among other things, BASF received special recognition for its climate protection strategy with clear greenhouse gas reduction targets as well as the comprehensive Sustainable Solution Steering™ method for determining the sustainability performance of products in their respective specific application.
+Among other things, BASF received special recognition for having addressed material sustainability topics such as business ethics, environmental management system and energy efficiency with a comprehensive set of measures and processes.